Fingel/rtf/README.md

 ####Email:
 When using email always try to use GPG encryption.
-All available collaborator's public PGP keys will be in the PGP keys file.

 * To Get on OSX: https://gpgtools.org
 * To Get on Windows: http://www.gpg4win.org/